 Yes, you may.

 5) What is the cost of lessons and do I receive a discount if I am a major? back to top

-The cost of lessons is $300for a semester of half-hour weekly lessons, and $600for a semester of hour-long weekly lessons.
+The cost of lessons is $325 for a semester of half-hour weekly lessons and $650 for a semester of hour-long weekly lessons.
 All majors in Music at Notre Dame receive a limited scholarship in the form of full or partial remission of expenses and fees for private lessons.
 See the Music Office for details.

 6) Does Notre Dame offer lessons in my instrument, even though no faculty member is listed in the Department brochure? back to top